 A live-action film adaptation was released in Japan on December 12, 2015.

-Seven Seas Entertainment will publish Orange in English in 2 omnibus volumes, each containing 2 and a half of original volumes, starting from January 26, 2016.
+Seven Seas Entertainment published Orange in English in 2 omnibus volumes, each containing 2 and a half of original volumes, from January 26 to May 31, 2016.
 Crunchyroll has been publishing digitally the manga since January 24, 2014.
 It is also published in Spanish by Tomodomo Ediciones, in Polish by Waneko, and in Brazilian Portuguese by Jbc.

 At first glance, Orange may not seem to be anything more than your typical romance/drama set in your usual shoujo location - a high school.
 The incorporation of changing fate as its main and defining premise, which in itself is nothing too unique even in the romance department, can lead to premature and ignorant condemnations of Orange as nothing more than a mere "melodramatic shoujo" when it is nothing of the sort.